Tel. +49 9132 82-4440

 Yes, the fiscal year at the Schaeffler AG runs from January 1 to December 31.

 The Schaeffler AG is reporting according to IFRS (International Financial Reporting Standards).

-Provided conditions develop as expected, we anticipate Schaeffler Group revenue to grow by approximately 4 % in 2013.
-Due to the forecasted growth in revenue, we anticipate that our EBIT will improve slightly.
+Provided conditions develop as expected, we anticipate Schaeffler Group revenue to grow by approximately 1 % to 2 % compared to the previous year.
 We continue to expect an EBIT margin of approximately 13 % in 2013.
 We will maintain our development activities at the level of the prior years.
 We plan to invest approximately 5 % of our consolidated revenue in researching and developing new products and processes in 2013.

 Yes, Schaeffler is continuing the social responsibility of all group companies and sees this as a prerequisite for lasting corporate success.
 The Schaeffler Group’s Code of Conduct is based on the principles of the “Global Compact”, “The Global Sullivan Principles of Corporate Social Responsibility” and the standards of “Social Accountability International”.
 The basic principles described here constitute a minimum standard for us and do not affect country-specific additions that are based on the relevant cultural circumstances.